Stage 2 - Patterns and Algebra – Missing Addends

 NSW syllabus reference

-MA2-8NA: Complete number sentences involving addition and subtraction by calculating missing numbers, e.g. find the missing numbers ___ + 55 = 83
+MA2-8NA: Complete number sentences involving addition and subtraction by calculating missing numbers, for example, find the missing numbers ___ + 55 = 83